ailabstw/ezGeno/preprocess/README.md

 Required arguments:
   --filename
-                        input file name,file type can be .seq (like deepbind input file format) or .fa [Type: String]
+                        input file name,file type can be .sequence (like deepbind input file format) or .fa [Type: String]
   --augment
                         Augment data with random sampling.
 Recommended when data points are less than 10,000.